Space rendezvous: Z-bar approach

 An approach of the active, or "chaser", spacecraft horizontally from the side and orthogonal to the orbital plane of the passive spacecraft—that is, from the side and out-of-plane of the orbit of the passive spacecraft—is called a Z-bar approach.

+Surface rendezvous

+Apollo 12, the second crewed lunar landing, performed the first ever rendezvous outside of Low Earth Orbit by landing close to Surveyor 3 and taking parts of it back to Earth.